flamendless/flamendless.github.io/_posts/2024-11-20-mongodb-day-manila-2024.md

 I do like and commend the system architecture design.

-*This is how we SHOULD do a proper and understandable architecture diagram!*.
+**This is how we SHOULD do a proper and understandable architecture diagram!**

 I can not stress this enough, please do not pollute the whole architecture with hundreds of services and components.
 We are supposed to be building a working and functioning robust and smooth (fast and efficient) house, not a whole country (slow and costly).